kiwix/kiwix-js-pwa/README.md

-# Kiwix JS for PWA, Electron, NWJS and Universal Windows Platform
+# WikiMed Offline Medical Wikipedia for Electron and Universal Windows Platform

 **Kiwix is an offline reader for multilingual content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, etc. It makes knowledge available to people with limited or no Internet access.
 The software as well as the content is free for anyone to use.
 It requires an offline ZIM archive